MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 ### Enable webhooks

 In order to send messages and other events from your bot to Facebook Messenger, you must enable webhooks integration.
-At this point, let's leave the Facebook setting steps pending; will come back to them.
+At this point, let's leave the Facebook setting steps pending; we will come back to them.

 1. In your browser open a new window and navigate to the [Azure portal](https://portal.azure.com/).